Skip to content

 To start, we need our endpoints to be generating data and intelligence we can work with.
 These data points are the Code Integrity and AppLocker events.
 These events are generated when an application or file is blocked or audited by App Control, or when a script or MSI file is blocked or audited by AppLocker.
 We can trigger the data generation by deploying App Control policies to our endpoints in Audit mode.
 This mode will not block any applications, instead it will generate data points for any application, file, script, MSI file and so on that would have been blocked if the policy was in Enforce mode.

-You can create Audit mode policies using the WDACConfig module based on different levels of trust.
+You can create Audit mode policies using the AppControl Manager based on different levels of trust.
+Use this page to see what kind of audit events each base policy template generates when deployed in audit mode.

-You will then use Intune to deploy the generated policies to as many endpoints as you want.
+After generating the policy files using the app, you will then use Intune to deploy them to as many endpoints as you want.

 Collecting the Data from MDE Advanced Hunting

 Now we need to collect the data from MDE Advanced Hunting.
-We can customize this query to be more specific to our environment, for instance by targeting specific devices and so on, but the following query will give us a good starting point by collecting all of the Code Integrity and AppLocker events:
+The following query will give us a good starting point by collecting all of the Code Integrity and AppLocker events:

 DeviceEvents